 Barbara B. Rollins, like The Teacher, looks back on life after decades, after pursuing happiness and meaning through various courses - teacher, Christian educator, secretary, lawyer, judge, and writer.
-Married for decades, mother of grown sons, Sunday school teacher, Rotarian, Toastmaster, genealogist, historian, editor, and publisher, she's experienced the ups and downs of life.
+Married for decades, mother of married sons, Sunday school teacher, Rotarian, Toastmaster, genealogist, historian, editor, publisher - she's experienced life's ups and downs.
+With graduate degrees in Christian Education and in Law, cosmic debates rampage through her mind.
 A student of the history of Twelve-Step programs, she draws understanding from eclectic literature and correspondents around the world.
-Her previously published works include a forensic series for children (Blood Evidence, Cause of Death, Ballistics, and Fingerprint Evidence), the young adult novel Syncopaed Summer, and the anthologies of Silver Boomer Books: Silver Boomers, Freckles to Wrinkles, and This Path.
-Barbara is a principal in Silver Boomer Books and makes her home in Abilene, Texas.
+Her published works include a children's forensic series (Blood Evidence, Cause of Death, Ballistics, and Fingerprint Evidence), the young adult novel Syncopated Summer, and the anthologies of Silver Boomer Books: Silver Boomers, Freckles to Wrinkles, and This Path.
+Barbara is a principal in Silver Boomer Books at home in Abilene, Texas.
 May God bless this offering.